AJSorbello/meet/README.md

 This README outlines the features and corresponding user stories of the project.

+# Meet App Use

+The Meet app is a location-based platform that enables users to schedule and join meetings with their contacts.
+We leverage serverless functions to efficiently handle geocoding tasks, converting user-entered addresses into geographic coordinates for accurate mapping and location-based functionalities.
+By utilizing serverless technology, we ensure scalability and cost-effectiveness, delivering a seamless and responsive user experience while optimizing resource utilization and infrastructure costs.

 ## User Stories

 | User Story | Description | Outcome |